meriem-batata/Healthcare-Power-BI-Dashboard-Project/README.md

 ## 🧩 Model View – Power BI Relationships

-The data model follows a **star schema**, where fact data from `All_Data` is connected to dimension tables like `Mapping_Specialty` and `Calcul table`.
+The data model follows a centralized structure built around the `All_Data` table, complemented by support tables such as `Mapping_Specialty` (for grouping specialty categories) and Calculation Method (used for dynamic DAX-based measure selection).
-This enhances performance and simplifies visual filtering.

 ![Model View](images/Model_view.PNG)